MicroEJ/Example-Standalone-Java-C-Interface/CallingCFromJava/README.md

 	* Set the **Package** field to "com.is2t.examples.java2C"
 	* Set the **Name** field to "**NativeCCallExample**"
 	* Click on **Finish**
-	* Copy and paste the following code inside the generated [NativeCCallExample.java](CallingCFromJava/src/main/java/com/is2t/examples/java2C/NativeCCallExample.java) file
+	* Copy and paste the following code inside the generated [NativeCCallExample.java](CallingCFromJava/src/main/java/com/is2t/examples/java2C/NativeCCallExample.java) file.
+Notice the **native** qualifier used for the declaration of the C function binding.

 			package com.is2t.examples.java2C;
 			public class NativeCCallExample {